50 Miners Control 50% of Bitcoin Mining Worldwide

-Part of Bitcoin's appeal is the idea that nobody controls it.
+Part of Bitcoin's appeal is the idea that nobody controls it, but a recent study found that 0.1 percent of the network's top contributors—just 50 miners—controls 50 percent of Bitcoin's mining capacity.
+Zooming out to the top 10% of miners finds that they control 90% of mining capacity.
 Traditional currencies are managed by central banking systems, international organizations, and well-established financial service providers; cryptocurrencies are managed by their networks.
 But a recent study from the National Bureau of Economic Research (NBER) found that a few entities account for a significant portion of the Bitcoin ecosystem.
-The study found that 0.1 percent of the network's top contributors—just 50 miners—controls 50 percent of Bitcoin's mining capacity.

 Bloomberg reported that the NBER study, which is titled "Blockchain Analysis of the Bitcoin Market," found that the "top 10,000 individual investors in Bitcoin control about one-third of the cryptocurrency in circulation."
 The study's authors said that 14 million BTC were in circulation at the end of 2020.
 Of those, 8.5 million were controlled by individual investors, and 5.5 million were controlled by intermediaries.